samwasted/shell-cpp/README.md

 Background job completion ("Done") is printed at the top of the REPL loop, not inside the signal handler.
 This is intentional: if you print from the handler, you'll corrupt whatever the user is currently typing into readline.
 The trade-off is that you only see the notification after hitting Enter.

 The "real" fix would be to call `rl_redisplay()` from the handler to refresh the prompt, but that introduces a lot of complexity around making readline cooperate with async output.
-Not worth it for this project.
+Since bash also uses deferred job notifications, I decided to stick with the same.

 ### SIGPIPE behavior in pipelines